jvde-github/AIS-catcher/README.md

 </p>

 - ``-T`` switch that stops the program after a specified number of seconds to facilitate experiments.
-- ``start.bat`` added to Windows binaries to make it easier to set up parameters.
+- ``start.bat`` added to Windows binaries to make it easier to set up parameters for less experienced command-line users..
 - ...